mieweb/docs/content/functions/medication-management-and-e-prescribing/electronic-prescribing-for-controlled-substances-epcs/identrust-certificate-registration-step-by-step.md

 The first step requires the selection of the certificate.
 There are 3 types of Certificates that MIE/IdenTrust will offer to prescribers.

 1. <strong>EPCS Prescribing - IGC Basic Assurance Unaffiliated Hardware = $96.00-$232.00 (Prices subject to change by IdenTrust)</strong>
-    a.
-Select this option if you are a new prescriber to EPCS.
+    * Select this option if you are a new prescriber to EPCS.
 This option is for EPCS Two Factor Authentication Certificates and Tokens.
 During the registration process, you will be presented with hardware storage options for your certificate.
 If you are a new registrant, please select the USB Token.
 Otherwise, current EPCS prescribers can use their existing token.
 2. <strong>EPCS Prescribing- IGC Assurance unaffiliated Software- EPCS Prescribing with Mobile Authentication = $258.00 (Pricing subject to change by IdenTrust)</strong>
-    a.
-Select this option if you are a new prescriber to EPCS and wish to use your cell phone or other mobile divide to prescribe.
+    * Select this option if you are a new prescriber to EPCS and wish to use your cell phone or other mobile divide to prescribe.
 3. <strong>Identity Proofing Only (Non-EPCS Prescriber) - IGC Basic Assurance Unaffiliated Software = $84.00-$198.00</strong>

 ******Note: Enterprise Health and WebChart will be deprecating support for USB tokens.
 Customers should opt for the Mobile Authentication certificate.**